dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 * Trust all self-signed certificates for `localhost`.
 * Add the certificate to the list of trusted certificates in the browser.

-For more information, see the guidance provided by your browser and Linux distro.
+For more information, see the guidance provided by your browser and Linux distribution.

 ::: zone-end